 Ride in a way that is predictable for those around you.
 Ride in a straight line, obey traffic signs and signals, and do not weave in and out of traffic.
 Riding predictably diminishes your chances of being involved in a crash with another vehicle.

 Look, signal then look again.
 When making lane changes make sure you look to see whom you’re signaling to, signal and then make sure to see they’ve noticed or no new vehicles have appeared.
 Make eye contact with the driver and make sure drivers see you before executing the turn.
+Try waiving to confirm eye contact.

 Watch out for car doors and pedestrians.
 Be alert that car doors may open or pedestrians may step out from between cars, around corners or other blind spots.
 Put at least three feet between yourself and cars in order to avoid unexpected hazards.